PaulMarkey-NYC/Technical-Writing/README.md

 ## Education

-Decades of workplace experience with dozens of clients is the best education.
+Decades of workplace experience with dozens of NYC-based clients is the best education.
 Before that, Paul Markey's education history went like this:

 |                        | School                  | Degree                   | When               |
 | :---                   | :---                   | :---                     | :---               |